 In 2008-2009, the University's Sustainability Committee gathered information and developed a plan for creating a more sustainable campus.
 This plan is one of the requirements of the American College and University Presidents' Climate Commitment, signed by President Glick in 2008.
 The committee formed ad hoc working groups to study and report on the four focus areas: energy, transportation, campus life and curriculum.
 Capacity: 1 member, 1 alternate.

-Monitor the university's athletics program on behalf of the President and the university faculty, advise the President and the Faculty Senate, and help ensure that the university's intercollegiate athletics program meets the highest standards of the NCAA.
-This committee reports to the President, but is also responsible for informing and making recommendations to the Faculty Senate.
+Monitor the University's athletics program on behalf of the president and the University faculty, advise the president and the Faculty Senate, and help ensure that the University's intercollegiate athletics program meets the highest standards of the National Collegiate Athletic Association (NCAA).
+This committee reports to the president, but is also responsible for informing and making recommendations to the Faculty Senate.
 Capacity: 1 member, 1 alternate.

-This committee reports to the President through the Special Assistant to the President for Diversity.
-Assists university faculty, staff, and students in balancing their work/school and family lives.
-Improves the family-friendliness of the campus in terms of policies, resources, ands services.
+This committee reports to the president through the special assistant to the president for diversity.
+Assists University faculty, staff and students in balancing their work/school and family lives.
+Improves the family-friendliness of the campus in terms of policies, resources and services.
 Informs the campus community of available resources.
 Capacity: 1 member, 1 alternate.